raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

     - **Melee:** melee
 - **Defender:** defence

-> For Example:
+> For example:
-> - Four stands (defence 4) defending in a square formation, would count two stands for a base defence score of **8** (4+4).
+> - Four stands (defence 4), defending in a square formation, would count two stands for a base defence score of **8** (4+4).
-> - Three stands (melee 3) attacking in a wide formation, would count three stands for a base melee score of **9** (3+3+3).
+> - Three stands (melee 3), attacking in a wide formation, would count three stands for a base melee score of **9** (3+3+3).
-> - Two stands (ranged 6) attacking in a column formation, would count one stand for a base ranged score of **6**.
+> - Two stands (ranged 6), attacking in a column formation, would count one stand for a base ranged score of **6**.

 #### Flank & Rear
 A defender being attacked in the flank may only count a single stand for defence.
 A unit being attacked in the rear has a base defence score 0, regardless of the unit or its formation, though terrain may still apply.

 #### High Ground
-A unit increases its base melee score by +1 for every stand on high ground, even those not counted.
-For example, if there are four stands (melee 4) all on high ground in square formation, they would have a melee score of 12 (4+4+1+1+1+1).
+A stand increases its base melee score by +1 if on high ground.
 High ground does not increase ranged or defence scores for either unit, but units on high ground can see over obscuring terrain.

+> For example: if a unit (melee 4) is fully on high ground in square formation, they would have a melee score of 10 (5+5).

 #### Obscuring Terrain
-During a ranged combat, units within obscuring terrain increase their base defence score by +1 for every stand in obscuring terrain, even those not counted.
+During a ranged combat, stands within obscuring terrain increase their base defence score by +1.

 ### Health Bid
 The formation and placement of each unit can greatly impact the odds of victory, but soldiers must give their lives to secure it.